 As well as the email apps I mentioned, Thrive Leads supports many more including Active Campaign, Aweber, Constant Contact, Campaign Monitor, Drip, Hubspot, Infusionsoft, GetResponse.

-It was a while before I used the a/b testing feature because I wrongly thought that I needed more traffic to get a meaningful result.
+It was a while before I used the a/b testing feature because I wrongly presumed that I needed more traffic to get a meaningful result.
 Obviously, the more data you have the better, but even a small amount of traffic is enough to get an idea of what works and what doesn’t.

 I never edit my opt-ins now.
 I always create a clone, make my changes and then run an a/b test immediately.
 Thrive Leads makes it stupidly easy, so why not do it?
 You can even have it automatically choose a winner.